Summer Workshop 2018 • July 29 – August 4

 Photography, particularly digital photography, can be created with automatic cameras that leave little room for technical error.
 This allows a vast number of travelers to take their own pictures without having any contact with a developer or printer.

-Besides all of this, the culture surrounding photography is always more aligned with immediate sharing: if before we had boring evenings staring at a projector to see I was here!
-Now we have social networks that deliver photos in real time, as if to say: I am here!
-Now!
+On top of which, the culture surrounding photography is now all about immediate sharing.
+Once we endured boring evenings staring at a projector – and the message was ‘Look where I’ve been!’
+Now we have social networks that deliver photos in real time, as if to say: Look where I am right now!

-Fortunately it isn’t like this for everyone…people do still travel for other reasons: for curiosity, to learn, to know themselves.
-Therefore photography is no longer simply postcards, it is becoming our way of interpreting the world, of understanding through images that we create and carry home…and maybe even print!
+Fortunately, not everyone’s like that.
+People do still travel for other reasons: out of curiosity, to learn, to know themselves.
+So photography is no longer simply a source of postcards.
+It is our way of interpreting the world, of understanding through images that we create and carry home…and maybe even print!

 ….our photographs become stories…